mparno/fenics-web/source/styleguides.rst

 General remarks
 ^^^^^^^^^^^^^^^

-To handle the documentation of two different languages in Sphinx we use `Sphinx Domains <http://sphinx.pocoo.org/domains.html>`_ to distinguish between classes and functions belonging to the C++ and Python interfaces.
+To handle the documentation of two different languages in Sphinx, we use `Sphinx Domains <http://sphinx.pocoo.org/domains.html>`_ to distinguish between classes and functions belonging to the C++ and Python interfaces.

-Since Spinx does not allow sections in the markup for class/function documentation we use *italics* (``*italics*``) and definition lists to group information.
+As Sphinx does not allow sections in the markup for class/function documentation, we use *italics* (``*italics*``) and definition lists to group information.
 The idea is to keep the markup as simple as possible since the reST source for the Python documentation of classes and functions will be used 'as is' in the docstrings of the DOLFIN module.

 Most information can be put in the three sections: